 How to Check Your System

 In order to keep your fire alarm systems in good working order, it is important to check it regularly for faults.
 This is fairly easy to do and takes just minutes out of your weekly schedule.
 Test it every week by pressing the test button (it should be fairly easy to see) until the alarm sounds, change the battery at least once a year or when the alarm sounds at odd times.
 Lastly in order to make sure the alarm is in good working order, it is a good idea to replace the whole unit every ten years, particularly if you have had any previous incidents.
 Over time general wear and tear can have a lasting effect on any system, so it is better to be safe than sorry when it comes to detecting smoke.

 What to do in the Event of a Fault

 If you are worried that your fire alarm or smoke alarm may have a fault, it is important to make sure that the batteries are not low before getting too stressed out.
 If your alarm randomly emits a beeping noise every so often, it may be a case of low batteries.
 Change the batteries and test the alarm, then wait a few hours, then test the alarm once more.
 If there is no more beeping intermittently, it was a low battery issue.

-If your alarm is fully faulty, you have two main options really; to replace the entire unit or to get a professional in to replace the faulty part.
+If your alarm is fully faulty, you have two main options; to replace the entire unit or to get a fire alarm servicing professional to replace the faulty part.
 If you have a generic system, it may be cheaper to replace the entire unit, but if it is more of a specific system you will need to enlist the help of a professional.
 There are websites that will sell you replacement parts for fire alarms and smoke alarms but it is always recommended that you get it replaced by an experienced contractor like those at MZ Electric (check out this site), otherwise you may be doing more harm than good.
 Make sure to always test your machines after replacement!